straube/multiple-domain/multiple-domain/readme.txt

 You can also set an optional base URL.
 If you want only a set of URL's available under a given domain, you can use this restriction.

+Additionally, a language can be set for each domain.
+The language will be used to add `<link>` tags with `hreflang` attribute to document head.
+This is for SEO purposes.

 == Installation ==

 Follow the steps below to install the plugin:

 1. Upload the plugin files to the `/wp-content/plugins/multiple-domain` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings -> General screen to configure your additional domains
+3. Use the Settings -> General screen to configure your additional domains.

 == Frequently Asked Questions ==